MichaelBrennan83/MichaelBrennan83-PrintMyT-Shirt_Website/README.md

 * **Copyright:** 2017 Michael Brennan
 * **Category:** Development

 ## Terms of Use
 This Project was developed as part of my college assigmnet, can be used for any person looking to start a small business or to help someone working on a similar project.

+## License

+This project is licensed under the MIT License